samfolo/autodep/README.md

 ## Configuration

-Autodep provides a high level of customisation, allowing a user to fine tune its behaviour and increase resilience against even the most esoteric cases one might find in a large, language-agnostic, build-system-dependent repository.
+Autodep allows a high level of customisation, allowing a user to fine tune its behaviour and increase resilience against even the most esoteric cases one might find in a large, language-agnostic, build-system-dependent repository.

 A configuration file can be inserted anywhere within the project, so long as it exists within the specified root directory.
 It is recommended to place the main configuration file at the root of the directory.
+Subsequent files with tighter scope can be added further down the file tree, then linked via an `extends` field, similar to a `tsconfig.json` file.

 To create a configuration file, just create an `.autodep.yaml` file.
 The configuration is strongly typed, and a helpful error will be shown within VSCode if configuration has been written incorrectly.
 Fields are not allowed to be empty, but no fields are mandatory, so feel free to remove them entirely if they are not useful.